Relintai/pandemonium_engine_docs/usage/audio/audio_buses.md

 Audio buses
 -----------

-Audio buses can be found in the bottom panel of the Godot editor:
+Audio buses can be found in the bottom panel of the Pandemonium editor:

 ![](img/audio_buses1.png)